XboxChaos/Assembly/README.md

 Current roadmap:

-* Add support for polyart tags, which store raw locally kinda like shaders
-* Fix as many issues as possible with Halo 4; submit an issue or tell me about it or something
+* Fix as many issues as possible with Halo 4 and optimize code where needed; submit an issue or tell me about it or something
 * THEN bring back support for other games

 Known issues:

-* Polyart tags will crash the game if rendered since its data is not injected at this time
+* Maybe a memory leak?
+Or did injection always have this?
 * Models/textures seem to render in a lower LOD or something, not sure if that's the game's fault or injection's
 * I couldn't spawn the Revenant via Forge on Valhalla, but could through a weapon, dunno why.
+* Animations with PCAA tags will cause an error when injecting into multiplayer.
+Solution is to null any pcaa references before extracting or adding an entry for "pca_coefficients_resource_definition" in ZONE "Resource Types" (and maybe global zoneset??)
+(Copy the GUID from campaign)

 ### Multi-Generation Blam Engine Research Tool ###